ELEC ENG 4105 - Real-Time and Embedded Systems

 General Course Information

-Course Code ELEC ENG 4105 Course Real-Time and Embedded Systems Coordinating Unit School of Electrical & Electronic Engineering Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites ELEC ENG 2100, ENG 1002 or COMP SCI 1101 Incompatible ELEC ENG 3105, ELEC ENG 4056 Assumed Knowledge ELEC ENG 1100 Course Description This course provides a first Introduction into Real Time systems.
+Course Code ELEC ENG 4105 Course Real-Time and Embedded Systems Coordinating Unit Electrical and Electronic Engineering Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites (ELEC ENG 2100 or COMP SCI 1201) and (ENG 1002 or COMP SCI 1101) Incompatible ELEC ENG 3105, ELEC ENG 4056 Assumed Knowledge ELEC ENG 1100 Course Description This course provides a first Introduction into Real Time systems.
 Systems that provide time-bound response are prevalent in many industrial applications.
 This course uses the C as the teaching programming language.
 Important issues for Real Time systems are explored: synchronisation, communication and scheduling.
 Concepts are illustrated and reinforced through simulation of a Real Time system.
 This is a core course for several BE(Hons)(E&E) majors, and an admissible elective in other BE(Hons)(E&E) majors.
 Assessments include computer laboratory exercises, a quiz and a final examination.

 Course Coordinator: Dr Andrew Allison